 - Internal blogs

 Also, have more face-to-face communication when possible.
 This allows you to improve communication.
 How?
-Body language and facial expressions can greatly enhance the understanding between you and your audience.
+Body language and facial expressions can greatly enhance the understanding between you and your stakeholders.

 4. Thinking that communication will just happen.

-Jovial Julie thinks people should naturally pick up on things in her projects.
-She jokes, “Why should I have to be the one to carry the burden of communication?
+Jovial Julie thinks people should understand things through osmosis.
+She jokes, “Why should I have to be the one to carry the communication burden?
 We have professionals on my teams.
-I’ve got other project management responsibilities to handle.”
+I’ve got more important project management responsibilities to take care of.”
 Really?

 How to improve: Be intentional about your communication.
 Develop and execute your communication plan.
 Periodically, review and update the plan.
 Ask for feedback from your stakeholders on how you can improve your communication.